 Fairness matters for delivering Net Zero

-A career-long campaigner-entrepreneur on climate change and energy affordability who prior to Emergent has launched community initiatives, changed national energy regulation, market and policy from a think tank role, and brought to market a local energy partnership offer for a major energy supplier.
+A career-long campaigner-entrepreneur on climate change and energy affordability who prior to Emergent has launched community initiatives, changed national energy regulation, markets and policy from a think tank role, and brought to market a local energy partnership offer for a major energy supplier.

 An advanced energy system scientist, expert in simulating complex integrations of solar PV, battery systems, heat pumps, and national electricity markets, resident at the Wolfson Engineering School Centre for Renewable Energy Systems (CREST) at Loughborough University.

-Fair By Design Fund
+Fair By Design Venture Fund

 Part of the Fair By Design campaign, conceived by the Joseph Rowntree Foundation and Big Society Capital, the fund invests in companies that are developing products to make markets fairer.
+Ascension, a leading UK seed stage social impact investor, manages the fund.

-In a role at a prominent thinktank, Emergent’s founder, Reg, was a strong advocate of locally-based approaches to decarbonising energy and improving energy affordability.
+In a role at a prominent think tank, Emergent’s founder, Reg, was a strong advocate of locally-based approaches to decarbonising energy and improving energy affordability.

 Following work with the largest city councils outside London on their ambitious energy plans he wanted to help other councils and social housing providers do more.
 So he brought to market an award winning local energy partnership offer for a major challenger energy supplier.

-After launching and growing several of these partnerships, he came to believe that something more radical was needed for delivering Net Zero: a new type of business model where customers would not have to pay upfront for carbon saving technologies, like solar PV and battery storage.
+After launching and growing several of these partnerships, he came to believe that something more radical was needed for delivering Net Zero: a new type of business model where customers would not have to pay upfront for carbon saving technologies, like solar panels and battery storage.
 Without this new 'energy-as-a-service' approach he saw many households would miss out on the benefits of the new technologies and public support for decarbonisation could fall away.